 The church itself is decent, but the cloisters next door are thoroughly impressive.
 Lisbon’s story-telling azulejos cover the walls under white vaulted ceilings.

-Royal Pantheon – The highlight at São Vicente de Fora is the Royal Pantheon which contains the tombs of crusaders.
-Keep an eye out for the cloaked weeping woman standing watch over one of the tombs.
+The highlight at São Vicente de Fora is the Royal Pantheon which contains the tombs of crusaders.
+The cloaked weeping woman standing watch over one of the tombs is an eerie presence.

-At the square beside the National Pantheon, the Feira da Ladra flea market (also known as the Thieves’ Market) takes place twice a week (Tue & Sat).
+At the square beside the National Pantheon, the Feira da Ladra flea market (also known as the Thieves’ Market) takes place twice a week (Tuesday and Saturday).

 The market sells everything from old rotary phones, to broken mannequins plus pre-loved vinyl, handmade crafts, CD’s, military objects, and vintage furniture.